 If you go to Thailand and you want to try the local food, then you will definitely sooner or later come in contact with one of Thailands most delicious dishes: Thai Curry.
 Heck, you probably already had it somewhere at home, as Thai curries are a delicacy worldwide.
 We want to show you the main differences of the 5 curries you can find in Thailand and give you our favourite recipe for Thai Yellow Chicken Curry at the end of this article.
+Make sure to always keep your eyes and nose open for delicious curries, no matter whether you are in one of the many markets of Bangkok or in less busy streets of Chiang Mai.

 Green Sweet Curry

 Green Sweet Curry originated from Central Thailand and is probably the hottest Thai curry in this list.
-When you cook the green chilies together with the coconut milk, a creamy green colour emerges.
+When you cook the green chillies together with the coconut milk, a creamy green colour emerges.
 This green colour is called “sweet green” in Thai and is the reason why you call this curry Green Sweet Curry.
 Main ingredients are meat or fish, coconut milk, green curry paste, palm sugar, and fish sauce.
 Often you get some green or white vegetables or fruit in it, like for example the Thai eggplant or pea aubergines.

 Red Thai Curry

 The red curry paste is the most versatile amongst the Thai curry pastes and originates from Central Thailand.
 It is used for the widest range of Thai dishes.
-Like the Green Curry, it also gets its colour from the chilies, which in this case are red.
-Common ingredients for a Thai Red Curry are red curry paste, coconut milk, any kind of meat or fish, kaffir lime leaves, fish sauce, thai basil, bamboo shots sugar and Thai eggplant.
+Like the Green Curry, it also gets its colour from the chillies, which in this case are red.
+Common ingredients for a Thai Red Curry are red curry paste, coconut milk, any kind of meat or fish, kaffir lime leaves, fish sauce, Thai basil, bamboo shots sugar and Thai eggplant.

 Yellow Thai Curry